SkylineCommunications/dataminer-docs-connectors/connector/doc/Rohde_Schwarz_XLX8000.md

 ### Polling Configuration Page

-This page contains the polling table that allows users to configure which set of parameters to poll and their respective polling intervals.
+This page contains the polling table, which allows you to configure which set of parameters is polled and which polling intervals are used.

 ### Web Interface Page